sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Ha HA!"
 Jevil suddenly called, summoning more spades.
 "Never let your guard--"

 [ 0 / 20 HP. ]
+[ * Y/N's resolve is failing.
+Healing would be appropriate right now. ]

 He stopped, the spade bullets flickering away as you slumped against his back.
 Your hand was still out, trying to keep the barrier blocking his and Undyne's attacks summoned.
 He could tell - whatever powerful fusion magic you had cast to prolong your survival wouldn't last if your physical form deteriorated through trying to both hold yourself together and preventing him from attacking your to-be killer.